tetracorp/k240/docs/_posts/2018-06-22-5-rigellians.md

   with custom weapons.

 ### Ships

+To make progress on shipbuilding, the Rigellians require at least one Reactor Core, Energy Gatherer, or Energy Globe.
+They also require a Weapons Facility.
+They require at least one Extractor of either type.
+Shipbuilding requires at least one Ground Dock, with progress increasing faster for each additional Ground Dock, to a maximum of four.

 Each ship an armor value, speed, number of hardpoints (sometimes erroneous), ID number in the game code, and up to six hardpoints.
 The names here are